JeremiahTee/game-of-life-cpp-cuda-openGL/README.md

-# Project about multi-core programming, OpenGL, OpenCL, multi-threading
+# Cell simulation (Game of Life variation) in OpenCL, OpenGL and CUDA